concord-consortium/rigse/README.md

     HEADLESS=false bundle exec rake cucumber features/student_can_not_see_deactivated_offerings.feature

-*note: Please see documentation regarding running chrome driver on your host machine above ☝️.*
+*note: Please see documentation regarding running `chromedriver` on your host machine above ☝️.*

 ## Understanding the Codebase